-Global markets delivered a third consecutive year of strong returns, with the MSCI All Country World Index returning 21% for the 12 months in USD (+3.1% in Q4).
+Global markets delivered a third consecutive year of strong returns, with the MSCI All Country World Index returning 21% for the 12 months in USD (3.1% in Q4).
 US dollar weakness was a tailwind to these returns.
 The dollar index (DXY) declined -9.5% against a basket of currencies.
-Market returns were supported by economic growth, well-contained inflation, and interest rate cuts.
-Returns from the global markets basket excluding the US were even stronger, with the MSCI All Country World ex US Index rising 32% over the year versus the S&P 500 Index's 18% (+3% in Q4).
-Emerging markets (EM) had an outstanding year, with the MSCI EM Index rising 34% for the 12 months in US dollars (+5% in Q4).
+Market returns were supported by economic growth, well-contained inflation and interest rate cuts.
+Returns from the global markets basket excluding the US were even stronger, with the MSCI All Country World ex US Index rising 32% over the year versus the S&P 500 Index's 18% (3% in Q4).
 Annualised returns mask high levels of volatility within the period.
-President Trump's return to the White House heralded drastic changes both to domestic policy and international relations.
+President Trump's return to the White House heralded drastic changes to both domestic policy and international relations.
 The implementation of a punitive tariff regime in April led to a dramatic sell-off in markets, with the S&P 500 declining -19% (Nasdaq -24% off its February high).
+For an actively managed fund such as this, volatility can create compelling opportunities.
+The sell-off allowed us to buy many winning businesses at undemanding valuations.
+The window one had to act within was brief.
 Markets subsequently recovered strongly, with the S&P rising 39% off early April lows.